Arihant25/beginner-python-projects/README.md

 - love-calculator - Calculates the chances that you are compatible with your crush
 - treasure-island - Another text based adventure game, but this time on an island!
 - coin-toss - Randomly shows heads or tails
-- bankers-roulette - Selects a random name from a given list of names, so that the person selected has to pay for everybody's food bill
+- bankers-roulette - Selects a random person from a given list of persons to pay for everybody's food bill
 - map - Allows you to mark a square on a 2D list
 - rock-paper-scissors - The classic game to settle any dispute
 - average-height - Calculates the average of a list of heights